Geomagnetic indoor positioning without beacons or hardware - the reality of a flawed system

 That’s the theory, now let’s explore setting up and locating devices, before moving on to the reality behind geomagnetic positioning.

-Want to learn everything there is to know about indoor mapping?
+Want to learn everything there is to know about hardware-free indoor localization?
 Download our guide.

 Get the Guide